MACUP-beep/Amazon-Product-Review-Analysis/README.md

 # Average discount percentage by product category:

-Insight: Computers&Accessories products have a high average discounted price (815.26), and certain subcategories like PC Headsets (399) and Audio and Video Accessories (1122.57) show significant price reductions.
+Insight: Computers and Accessories products have a high average discounted price (815.26), and certain subcategories like PC Headsets (399) and Audio and Video Accessories (1122.57) show significant price reductions.
 Max discounts in this category can reach 90%.

 Actionable Insight: Capitalize on the high discount rates in Computers&Accessories by promoting these deals more aggressively, especially for subcategories with compelling price points, to drive sales volume.